MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

    ![or function completes](./media/use-functions-in-conditions/spreadsheet-table-after-or-function-runs.png)

-   Notice all rows that had "completed" or "unnecessary" in the Status column have been deleted.
+   Notice all rows that had "completed" or "unnecessary" in the Status column were deleted.

 ## Use the and function

 Assume you have a spreadsheet table with two columns.
 The column names are Status and Assigned.
-Assume also that you want to delete all rows if **both** the Status column's value is "blocked" and the Assigned column's value is "John Wonder".
-To accomplish this task, follow all steps earlier in this walkthrough, however, when you edit the **Condition** card in advanced mode, use the **and** function.
-In this scenario, the and function appears as shown here:
+Assume also that you want to delete all rows if the Status column's value is "blocked" and the Assigned column's value is "John Wonder".
+To accomplish this task, follow all steps earlier in this walkthrough, however, when you edit the **Condition** card in advanced mode, use the **and** function shown below:

 ````@and(equals(item()?['Status'], 'blocked'), equals(item()?['Assigned'], 'John Wonder'))````